supreme-gg-gg/Eidos/README.md

 Eidos is a project for educational purpose to build an entire deep learning library from scratch in C++.
 It implemented MLP, CNN, RNN and helper utilities (e.g. data loader) using only Eigen for parallelized linear algebra.

 The goal is to understand the underlying concepts of these models and how they work.
 The project is inspired by the libtorch, PyTorch's C++ frontend.
 We aim to provide a similar API interface to PyTorch and Keras for ease of use.
+We achieved similar performance with PyTorch on simple datasets such as MNIST.

-> The models are not optimized for performance like PyTorch.
-Thus, it will take (considerably) longer to train.
+> DISCLAIMER: The models are not optimized for performance like PyTorch or libtorch.
+Thus, it will take (considerably) longer to train on large datasets.
+Please do not use the library for production.

 ## Installation

 The library is built using CMake and requires Eigen3.
 Eigen is a C++ template library for parallelized linear algebra: matrices, vectors, numerical solvers, and related algorithms.

-You can install Eigen3 using your package manager or download it from the [official website](https://eigen.tuxfamily.org/index.php?title=Main_Page).
-You can install cmake using your package manager or download it from the [official website](https://cmake.org/).
+- You can install Eigen3 using your package manager or download it from the [official website](https://eigen.tuxfamily.org/index.php?title=Main_Page).

+- You can install cmake using your package manager or download it from the [official website](https://cmake.org/).

 ### Build From Source (Recommended)

+#### MacOS/Linux

 The following method will compile and install the library to your local path and allows you to use the library.